The City of San Bernadino has gone bankrupt.

 This is where a Chapter 7 bankruptcy becomes a viable option.
 Granted‚ it won’t give you income.
 But it will allow you to erase almost all of your outstanding debts and give you the opportunity to adjust your budget to fit your new circumstances.
 Or‚ if you do have a job but it’s not as good as the last‚ you might consider a Chapter 13‚ which will allow you to reorganize your debts and pay off smaller amounts over a period of time.

-Every case is going to be different‚ so it’s important you meet with an experienced bankruptcy lawyer in Los Angeles before you move forward.
+Every case is going to be different‚ so it’s important you meet with an experienced bankruptcy lawyer in Woodland Hills before you move forward.